icinganalysis/icinganalysis.github.io/content/NACA-TN-339.md

 surfaces may prove to be effective, such as the continuous application of a liquid soluble compound to the leading edge.

-It is not clear that this particular icing wind tunnel was used for other tests.
+It is not clear that this particular icing wind tunnel was used for other icing tests.
 See ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162) for more information.